mono-js/mono/docs/README.md

 ## What is it?

-It is an opinionated web framework based on Express.js to build API by following the [best practices](https://github.com/i0natan/nodebestpractices) for Node.js applications.
+It is an minimalist web framework on top of Express.js to build API by following the [best practices](https://github.com/i0natan/nodebestpractices) for Node.js applications.

-Since it uses Express under the hood, you can use [any express middleware](https://www.npmjs.com/search?q=express%20middleware&page=1&ranking=optimal) into your Mono app.
+You can use [any express middleware](https://www.npmjs.com/search?q=express%20middleware&page=1&ranking=optimal) into your Mono app.

 See the [Quick start](quickstart.md) section to get started.